zeitpop/scryfall_data/README.md

         [x] Translate each field into SQL column data type [x] Create an Entity Relationship Diagram to map functional dependencies, redundancies, etc https://lucid.app/lucidchart/d717ddde-fd59-4ae4-a171-0693a39b155e
     [-] Apply normalization to refine database model

     --- Create Phase
     [x] Create .SQL scripts for making tables
-    [ ] Write Python script for parsing bulk data and INSERTing into database
+    [x] Write Python script for parsing bulk data and INSERTing into database [x] Run bulk insert, database in provisionally usable state

 [ ] Build data pipeline for automatically adding new data to database

-    [ ] Check periodically for new cards from scryfall [ ] Validate new data
+    [ ] Adapt insert_data.py to check for new cards and insert [ ] Check for new cards from scryfall
+        [ ] Validate new data
         [ ] INSERT into database

 [ ] API Endpoint